Dionysus: Other myths

 Dionysus also sent a fox that was fated never to be caught in Thebes.
 Creon, king of Thebes, sent Amphitryon to catch and kill the fox.
 Amphitryon obtained from Cephalus the dog that his wife Procris had received from Minos, which was fated to catch whatever it pursued.

 Hyginus relates that Dionysus once gave human speech to a donkey.
 The donkey then proceeded to challenge Priapus in a contest about which between them had the better penis; the donkey lost.
 Priapus killed the donkey, but Dionysus placed him among the stars, above the Crab.

+According to the scholium on the Iliad, Dionysus helped Achilles wound Telephus by causing a grapevine to trip him, as Telephus had neglected to properly worship him.

+Dionysus granted Anius's three daughters, Oeno, Spermo, and Elais (collectively known as the Oenotropae), the power to produce wine, grain, and olive oil, which they used to supply the Greek forces during the Trojan War.
+Later, when Agamemnon attempted to force them to produce provisions by abducting them, they prayed to Dionysus for help, and the god rescued them by transforming them into white doves.

+Dirce, a devotee of Dionysus, was dragged to death by a wild bull at the hands of Amphion and Zethus after abusing their mother Antiope.
+According to Hyginus' Fabulae, Dionysus favored her and caused a spring to gush from her body on Mount Cithaeron.

 Children

 The following is a list of Dionysus's offspring, by various mothers.
 Beside each offspring, the earliest source to record the parentage is given, along with the century to which the source (in some cases approximately) dates.